Working for you!

 As I learned growing up, we were all created in the image of God.
 I believe that everyone should be treated equally no matter what their background, race, sexual orientation, or station in life.
 We will only succeed as a nation if everyone is included and treated with respect and dignity.
 It’s what built America and allowed our economy and culture to flourish.

 As a member of the Congressional LGBTQ Equality Caucus, I’ve fought to extend protections for the LGBTQ community.
-Last year, I proudly introduced the Freedom from Discrimination in Credit Act (FDCA), a bipartisan bill to prohibit credit discrimination based on sexual orientation and gender identity.
+In 2017, I proudly introduced the Freedom from Discrimination in Credit Act (FDCA), a bipartisan bill to prohibit credit discrimination based on sexual orientation and gender identity.

 I’m also fighting to defend the hard-won victories enshrined in the Voting Rights Act and working towards prison reform for nonviolent offenders, an area with great bipartisan support that will save taxpayers money.